shylaharild/devops-challenges/equal-experts/README.md

 ## Answer: Hello World Python Application

 This is a simple "Hello, World!" application that is written in Python and uses Docker as Container service.
+The application displays a Hello, World! webpage under the URL http://localhost:55000 when the docker image is executed.
+This application can also be deployed into the Kubernetes using the "helloworld.yaml" file.

 ## Requirements
 - Python 3.9